 Ongoing expansion.
 We are growing quickly and are eager to move into new areas.
 If we don't currently hold contests in your area, get in touch with us so we can work together to set up a competition.
 If you would like to see a state, provincial, or national championship where you live, we would like to help make that happen.
-Recently we held the first-ever national mathematics championship for elementary students in the United States.
-We are getting ready to establish a national championship in South Africa for students in grades 4 through 12, and we are looking to expand our reach into any areas where there is sufficient interest.
+In 2014 we established the first-ever national mathematics championship for elementary students in the United States.
+We are currently working on establishing national championships in South Africa, the Philippines, and other countries, and we are looking to expand our reach into any areas where there is sufficient interest.

 Why host one of our contests?

 Because it’s such a rewarding experience!
 By opening your school for a competition, run by one of our staff, you can: